Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Axioms of value and transformation

 \subsection{Dendrograms as ultrametrics}

 Dendrograms are convenient graphical representations but otherwise cumbersome to handle.
-A mathematically more convenient representation is to identify dendrograms with finite \emph{ultrametric} spaces.
-An ultrametric defined on the space $X$ is a function $u_X: X \times X \to \reals$ that satisfies the strong triangle inequality
+A mathematically more convenient representation is obtained when one identifies dendrograms with finite \emph{ultrametric} spaces.
+An ultrametric defined on the space $X$ is a metric function $u_X: X \times X \to \reals_+$ that satisfies a stronger triangle inequality as we formally define next.

-on top of the reflexivity $u_X(x,x')=u_X(x',x)$, non negativity and identity properties $u_X(x,x')=0 \Leftrightarrow x=x'$.
-Hence, an ultrametric is a metric that satisfies \eqref{eqn_strong_triangle_inequality}, a stronger version of the triangle inequality.